tdesserich/EFA-portfolio/README.md

 ## Current Branch Activity
 1. The sole focus of this branch is to set up Gulp so that it reloads changes to the .SCSS files.
-2. We will make a few small changes and additions to demonstrate reloading.
+2. At the end of this, we will make a few small changes and additions to demonstrate reloading.

 ## Current Gulp Tasks
 - `gulp serve` uses browserSync & opens a project in the browser.
 Reloads when you save.
+- `gulp sass` compiles scss files as css.
+- `gulp dev` runs both the serve and sass commands.
+Watches for changes in any of those files.

 ## Reading
 Extra reading for setting up Gulp for Sass changes and compilation.